lihop/godot-pixelmatch/README.md

 godot --no-window -s plug.gd install
 ```

 ## Testing

-If you want to run the tests locally you will need to install the WAT and/or Gut addons.
+If you want to run the tests locally you will need to install the Gut addon.
 This can be done through the asset-lib or by using gd-plug.

 ```bash